Benjamin Mako Hill

-Hill is an assistant professor in Communication at the University of Washington.
+Hill is an associate professor in Communication at the University of Washington.

 Biography

 Hill has an undergraduate degree in Literature & Technology from Hampshire College, a master's degree from the MIT Media Lab, and a PhD in an interdepartmental program involving the MIT Sloan School of Management and the MIT Media Lab.
 As of fall 2013, he is an assistant professor in the Department of Communication at the University of Washington.
 He is also a Fellow at the MIT Center for Civic Media where he coordinates the development of software for civic organizing.
 He has worked as an advisor and contractor for the One Laptop per Child project.
 He is a speaker for the GNU Project, and serves on the board of Software Freedom International (the organization that organizes Software Freedom Day).
 In 2006, he married Mika Matsuzaki and used mathematically constrained wedding vows at the marriage ceremony.

 Debian

 Since 1999, Hill has been an active member of Debian.
 He has served as a delegate of the Debian Project Leader, and is a founder and coordinator of Debian Non-Profit, a Debian custom distribution designed to fill the needs of small non-profit organizations.
 In addition he served on the board of Software in the Public Interest from March 2003 until July 2006, serving as the organisation's vice-president from August 2004.